ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ~~~~~~~~~~
 {: #fig-bidi-client title="Bidirectional WebTransport stream format"}

-This document reserves the special signal value 0x41 as a WT_STREAM
+This document reserves the special signal value `0x41` as a WT_STREAM frame
-frame type.
-While it is registered as an HTTP/3 frame type to avoid
+type.
+While it is registered as an HTTP/3 frame type to avoid collisions,
-collisions, WT_STREAM is not a proper HTTP/3 frame, as it lacks
+WT_STREAM lacks length and is not a proper HTTP/3 frame; it is an extension of
-length; it is an extension of HTTP/3 frame syntax that MUST be supported by any
+HTTP/3 frame syntax that MUST be supported by any peer negotiating
-peer negotiating WebTransport.
-Endpoints that implement this extension are
+WebTransport.
+Endpoints that implement this extension are also subject to
-also subject to additional frame handling requirements.
-Endpoints MUST NOT send
+additional frame handling requirements.
+Endpoints MUST NOT send WT_STREAM as a
-WT_STREAM as a frame type on HTTP/3 streams other than the very first
+frame type on HTTP/3 streams other than the very first bytes of a request
-bytes of a request stream.
-Receiving this frame type in any other
+stream.
+Receiving this frame type in any other circumstances MUST be treated
-circumstances MUST be treated as a connection error of type H3_FRAME_ERROR.
+as a connection error of type H3_FRAME_ERROR.

 ## Resetting Data Streams